kurusugawa-computer/copy-comment-vscode/README.md

 ## 🌟 Feature

-**copy-comment-vscode** makes it possible to copy text in code without comment symbols (e.g. `//`, `/*`, `#`).
+The `copy-comment-vscode` extension enables you to copy text from code comments without including comment symbols (e.g., //, /\*, #).

-When working with vscode, you may come across long comments written in a certain language.
-In order to translate this using Google Translate etc., you will copy the comment and paste it to translation services, but the copied content contains comment symbols such as `/*`, `//` and `#`, so the translation doesn't work.
-This extention solve this problem.
+When working with vscode, you might encounter long comments written in a certain language.
+Often, to translate these comments using services like Google Translate, you need to copy and paste the text.
+However, the copied content contains comment symbols like `/*`, `//` and `#`.
+They can interfere with the translation process.
+This extension addresses this issue by allowing you to copy comments free of any comment symbols.

-There is already comment translation extensions but it has the risk of leaking code that should not be leaked to the outside.
+While there are other comment translation extensions available, they risk exposing sensitive code to external services. `copy-comment-vscode` provides a safer alternative by only copying the comment text.

 ## 📝 Usage

-1. Select text you want to translate.
+1. Select the text in your code that you want to translate.
-2. Click the right mouse button and select `Copy without comment symbols`.
+2. Right-click and choose "Copy without comment symbols" from the context menu.
-3. Copied to clipboard without comment symbols!
+3. The text will be copied to your clipboard without any comment symbols, ready for use.

 https://github.com/kurusugawa-computer/copy-comment-vscode/assets/67464161/ae39d0e7-ffc5-4288-8cdf-974cfc9b2946